History of Berliner FC Dynamo (1978–1989): Controversy, complaints and sanctions (1985–1986)

-SED General Secretary Erich Honecker and Egon Krenz were fed up with the "football question" and the "BFC question".
+SED General Secretary Erich Honecker and Egon Krenz were fed up with the "football question" and the "BFC-discussion".
 Protests flowed into Krenz's office from outraged citizens and party members at a time when the SED was preparing for its 11th Party Congress.
+Rudolf Hellmann said: "The referees should lead confidently, especially now before the XI.
+Party Congress".
 Honecker wanted quiet.
-The DFV Presidium and its General Secretary Zimmermann seized the opportunity to take action.
-An example was made of Stumpf.
-He eventually received a lifetime ban from refereeing.
-Two SV Dynamo representatives in the referee commission, Einbeck and Gerhard Kunze were also replaced.
-The sanctions against Stumpf were approved by Honecker and Krenz in the SED Central Committee.
-However, Mitteldeutscher Rundfunk (MDR) was able to publish a previously unknown video recording from the match in 2000.
-The video recording had been filmed by BFC Dynamo for training purposes and showed the controversial situation from a different angle.
-The video recording showed that the decision by Stumpf was correct and that the sanctions against him were unjustified.
-In the video recording, it was possible to see how Hans Richter pushed Bernd Schulz with both hands in the penalty area.
+The DFV Presidium and its General Secretary Zimmermann took the opportunity to take action.
+An example was consequently made of Stumpf and he was eventually sanctioned with a lifetime ban from refereeing.
+The sanction against Stumpf was approved by Honecker and Krenz in the SED Central Committee.